porter7678/image_caption_generator/README.md

 ![Straw hat caption example](photos_for_readme/straw_hat_caption.png)
 ## Overview
-*NOTE: I am still actively updating this project and working on getting better results.*
+*NOTE: This is still in progress, and I am working on getting better results.*

 This project is my first attempt at building a deep learning application from scratch, start to finish.
 This project was not a premade lab for a class, and I worked on this project independently.